-The Station Jail Orientation Form and the PREA Zero Tolerance Pamphlet include information regarding the Agency's zero-tolerance policy and how to report allegations of sexual abuse.
-The facility provided the audit team with the PREA Zero Tolerance Pamphlet and the PREA Comprehensive Inmate Education Acknowledgement Form in 10 different languages.
-However, during the site review and informal conversations with staff, it was noted that staff were only aware of versions in English in Spanish and did not know how to obtain information in other formats that can be understood by detainees who are LEP, deaf, visually impaired, disabled, mentally ill, or have limited reading skills.
+The Station Jail Orientation Form, PREA Comprehensive Inmate Education and Acknowledgement Form, and the PREA Zero Tolerance Pamphlet include information regarding LASD's zero-tolerance policy and how to report allegations of sexual abuse.
+The facility provided the audit team with the PREA Zero Tolerance Pamphlets and the PREA Comprehensive Inmate Education and Acknowledgement Form in 10 different languages.
+During the site review and informal conversations with staff, it was noted that some staff did not know how to obtain information in other formats that can be understood by detainees who are LEP (foreign languages other than Spanish), visually impaired, mentally ill, or have limited reading skills.

 During the site review, the audit team noted PREA Zero Tolerance Posters in English and Spanish in the intake area and throughout the lockup.
-These posters include information regarding how to report allegations of sexual abuse and sexual harassment.
-The audit team observed the intake process and noted detainees are provided with or shown the PREA Zero Tolerance Pamphlet and the Station Jail Orientation Form.
-However, the audit team noted there is not a consistent practice of providing detainees with a verbal explanation of the information.
-Additionally, not all staff provided detainees with a copy of the information.
-The audit team also noted staff only provided PREA information in English and Spanish.
-Staff indicated during informal conversations that they only recently began providing detainees with information regarding PREA.
-Staff indicated PREA information is provided in English and Spanish only.
+These posters include information regarding how to report allegations of sexual abuse and/or sexual harassment.
+The audit team observed a demonstration of the intake and booking process and noted detainees are provided with the Station Jail Orientation Form, PREA Comprehensive Inmate Education and Acknowledgement Form, and a verbal explanation of the information.
+Detainees sign these forms acknowledging they received and understand the information.
+Staff performing the demonstration indicated PREA information is provided in several different languages.